wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

    CAUTION: The problem is that some simply save the .env file in the same folder, which is then subject to being pushed to a GitHub repository.

-1. To insert a secret key in a Mac's .bash_profile script that the operating system executes upon boot-up, one can:
+1. To insert a secret key to the bottom of a Mac's <tt>~/.bash_profile</tt> script that the operating system executes upon boot-up, one can:

    {% highlight text %}
    echo "export SECRET_PASS=12345678910" >> ~/app-root/data/.bash_profile{% endhighlight %}